SGSVertigo/vertigo-instructions/vertigo_blog.md

 It has also opened a myriad of questions for me, the proverbial can of worms.
 The most troubling, “why did I enjoy getting stuck and finding the work hard whilst some of my pupils don’t”.
 A few seem far happier when they- ‘just get it’.
 I have a hypotheses or two but I suspect there’s more to learn here.

 Suffice to say that with the expansion of the internet since I was at university the opportunity for self-guided learning is immense.
 Sites such as you tube, the khan academy, Wikipedia and Hyperphysics give huge scope for knowledge acquisition.
-There are many less well know pages too, here’s award winning academic [Jess Wade’s site](https://makingphysicsfun.com/)- there’s enough here to keep a person busy for weeks!
+There are many less well know pages too, here’s award winning academic [Jess Wade’s site](https://makingphysicsfun.com/)- there’s enough here to keep a person busy for weeks.